stac-api-extensions/transaction/README.md

 - Must return 200 or 204 for a successful operation.
 - Must return a 202 if the operation is queued for asynchronous execution.
 - May return a 404 if no Item existed prior to the delete operation.
 Returning a 200 or 204 is also valid in this situation.

+### PATCH Collection

+- Must populate the `id` fields in the Item from the URI.
+- Must return 200 or 204 for a successful operation.
+- If status code 200 is returned, the server shall return the content of the updated resource for a successful operation.
+- May return the content of the updated resource for a successful operation.
+- Must return 202 if the operation is queued for asynchronous execution.
+- Must return 404 if no Item exists for this resource URI.

+PATCH is compliant with [RFC 7386](https://tools.ietf.org/html/rfc7386).